univention/univention-corporate-server/doc/app-center/get_started.rst

 docker-compose.yml` below the :guilabel:`Contents of the docker-compose.yml file`.

-In order to provide access to the application's web interface, please see :ref:`Web interface <create-app-with-docker:web-interface>`.
+In order to provide access to the application's web interface, please see :ref:`Web interface <create-app-with-docker-web-interface>`.

-If the app setup requires exclusive ports and a list of ports needs to get forwarded from the host to the container, please see :ref:`Ports <create-app-with-docker:ports>`.
+If the app setup requires exclusive ports and a list of ports needs to get forwarded from the host to the container, please see :ref:`Ports <create-app-with-docker-ports>`.

-.. _create-app-with-docker:script-reference:
+.. _create-app-with-docker-script-reference:

 Script execution reference
 --------------------------